acobster/thingy-editor-proto/README.md

-# Live Editing Prototype
+# Design-Aware Editing Prototype

-Proof-of-concept for Live Editing using the Thingy editor.
+Proof-of-concept for "Design-Aware" Editing using the Thingy editor.

 ### Development mode
 To start the compiler, navigate to the project folder and run the following command in the terminal: